RedBearAK/toshy/README.md

 If the desktop apps aren't working for some reason, it may be useful to try to launch them from a terminal and see if they have any error output:

 ```
+# Run the newer GTK-4 version
 toshy-gui

+# Run the older Tkinter version
+toshy-gui --tk

+# Tray icon indicator app
 toshy-tray
 ```

+The GUI Preferences app started as a Tkinter app but has now been converted to GTK-4 in 25.07.1 or later, with some extra features to more closely match the tray indicator app menu.
+Really only useful for those who can't use `AppIndicator` apps for some reason.

 ◊